Human Rights and Duties in Employment

 • Ending employment

-For example: A job requirement to work a specific day could negatively affect a person whose religious belief requires that they do not work on that day.
+A job requirement to work a specific day could negatively affect a person whose religious belief requires that they do not work on that day.

 An employer fires a person who is unable to perform part of their job due to a disability.

+You should tell your employer if you cannot meet a work requirement because of a personal characteristic.
 There is a duty to accommodate to avoid a negative effect based on a personal characteristic.

 Connection between negative effect and personal characteristic

-Poor treatment is discrimination only if it is connected to a personal characteristic.
+A negative effect is discrimination only if it is connected to a personal characteristic.
 This means that a personal characteristic must be at least a factor in the negative effect.
 It does not need to be the only factor or the most important factor.
-A complainant does not need to show that the respondent meant to discriminate or was motivated by discrimination.

-Who can be named as a respondent in an employment complaint?
+Who can be named as a respondent in an employment complaint

 • The employer.
 The employer is responsible for the workplace and is usually the respondent in an employment complaint.